How to Use the Budget Tool

 Adding Savings

-- Enter the contribution amount for the month
+- Enter the amount and click Add

 Bank Accounts